-5.19 It is understood that the project has a full landscaping and replanting proposal associated with the proposed development(s).
-All tree planting undertaken should be in accordance with BS 8545:2014 Trees: from nursery to independence in the landscape - Recommendations.
+5.8 It is understood that the project has a full landscaping and replanting proposal associated with the proposed development(s).
+All tree planting undertaken will be in accordance with BS 8545:2014 Trees: from nursery to independence in the landscape - Recommendations.

-5.20 General; all workmanship to appropriate BS and best practice.
+5.9 General; all workmanship to appropriate BS and best practice.
 Tools and plant used must be suitable for intended use.
-The Contractor must cultivate and ensure all areas of new planting (including grass) are appropriately watered during the 5-year establishment maintenance period.
-Plants will be supplied in good condition, planted and maintained to the minimum specifications here outlined, with planting carried out under the supervision of an appointed clerk of works.
-All plant failures occurring within the 5-year maintenance period will be replaced.
-Replanting requirements will be in line with the specification here outlined.
+The Contractor must cultivate and ensure all areas of new planting (including grass) is appropriately watered during the 5-year establishment

-5.21 Weather Conditions; all works will be carried out during suitable weather/soil conditions.
-All tree and shrub planting will be carried out during the first available planting season following completion of the construction works (Oct to Mar).

-5.22 Site Clearance; where cultivation is required - all debris, accumulated rubbish, dead vegetation and stones larger than 50mm will be removed prior to cultivation.
-If required, an appropriate herbicide will be applied to all areas to be planted.

-5.23 Topsoil; all topsoil importation will be from an approved source, and subsequent handling/application shall be in compliance with BS3882.

-5.24 Recommended Fertiliser; Vitax 4 slow-release or equivalent to be supplied and spread over all shrub and woodland edge planting areas and tree pits at 75mg/m2.

-5.25 Planting of Trees; in general and where possible stock should be of local provenance.
+- 5.10 Weather Conditions; all works will be carried out during suitable weather/soil conditions.
+All tree and shrub planting will be carried out during the first available planting season following completion of the construction works (Oct to Mar). - 5.11 Site Clearance; where cultivation is required - all debris, accumulated rubbish, dead vegetation and stones larger than 50mm will be removed prior to cultivation.
+If required, an appropriate herbicide will be applied to all areas to be planted. - 5.12 Topsoil; all topsoil importation will be from an approved source, and subsequent handling/application shall be in compliance with BS3882. - 5.13 Recommended Fertiliser; Vitax 4 slow-release or equivalent to be supplied and spread over all shrub and woodland edge planting areas and tree pits at 75mg/m2. - 5.14 Planting of Trees; in general and where possible stock should be of local provenance.
 Planting stock should be healthy and possess good form, have been grown in a suitable environment and hardened off.
 Stock supplied must be free from pests, diseases, weeds or any signs of poor condition (leaf scarcity or discolouration, root damage etc).
-Stock must be true to name.

-5.26 Stakes and Guards; Standard and 1⁄2 Standard trees to be double staked.
+Stock must be true to name. - 5.15 Stakes and Guards; Standard and 1⁄2 Standard trees to be double staked.
 Heavy and Extra heavy Standard trees to be triple staked and tied using industry standard tree-ties, complete with adjustable spacers.
 All shrub, tree and woodland mix planting to be protected from rabbit and deer damage with an appropriate fencing solution, or by means of suitable tree guards.
-All losses from livestock damage (including rabbit and deer) will be replaced during the 5 year maintenance period.

-5.27 Watering; all newly planted trees and shrubs will be watered to field capacity immediately after planting.
+All losses from livestock damage (including rabbit and deer) will be replaced during the 5 year maintenance period. - 5.16 Watering; all newly planted trees and shrubs will be watered to field capacity immediately after planting.
 A watering regime will then be established suited to the needs of the newly planted trees and shrubs.
 All tree and plant failures will be replaced during the 5-year establishment maintenance period.

-5.28 As a general rule, planting beneath tree canopies is not recommended.
+5.17 As a general rule, planting beneath tree canopies is not recommended.
 Planting operations can damage/disturb tree roots and the space directly beneath trees does not provide an ideal environment for the successful establishment of plants.
 Overshadowing from tree canopies also constrains access to sufficient light for successful plant/shrub development.

-5.29 There can be no rotovation or other ground disturbance within the RPAs of retained trees.
+5.18 There can be no rotivation or other ground disturbance within the RPAs of retained trees.

-5.30 Where hard and soft landscaping is proposed within a tree rich environment, the appointed landscaping contractor should provide a method statement which demonstrates an understanding that RPAs require to be fully respected.
+5.19 Where hard and soft landscaping is proposed within a tree rich environment, the appointed landscaping contractor should provide a method statement which demonstrates an understanding that RPAs require to be fully respected.
 For example; where plant/machinery is required to traverse across RPAs for access to planting spaces, effective ground protection must be used.